web-extend/web-extend/docs/guide/entrypoints.md

 ```

-Method 2: create the `src/sandbox.js` or `src/sandboxes/*.js` file manually.
+Alternatively, create the `src/sandbox.js` or `src/sandboxes/*.js` file manually.

-To use the sandbox, you can embed it as an iframe inside another extension page.
+To use the sandbox, you can embed it as an iframe inside an extension page or a content script.

 ::: code-group